andrelbourgeois/CASA0016/LCDthermometer/README.md

 - Problem: My LCD turned on my it's just a blank screen.\
 Solution: Add a potentiometer which can adjust the resolution on the LCD.

-- Problem: My DHT22 was not giving a temperature value and instead, my LCD was reading "Nan"\
+- Problem: My DHT22 was not giving a temperature value and instead, my LCD was reading "Nan".\
 Solution: "Nan" stands for "Not a number" - I realized that the temperature value was staying a blank floating point number, and was not recieving a value from the DHT22.
 I also realized that the DHT22 was not oriented properly.
 By rotating it 90° and adjusting the wires accordingly, I was able to recieve the correct value.

+- Problem: LCD showing a lot of random  characters and symbols - looks like an alien language.\
+Solution: I'm not actually sure what the issue is here, but unplugging the board and plugging it back into the computer fixes this issue every time.

 **Next Steps**